Maps of toric varieties in Cox coordinates: Roots and multi-valued maps

 \begin{defin} Let $\Phi\colon \CC^m \multito \CC^n$ be a multi-valued map.
 Let $A \subset \Reg \Phi$ be a subset.
 The \textbf{image of $A$ under $\Phi$} is the subset of $\CC^n$ defined by

 Let $B \subset \CC^n$ be a subset.
 The \textbf{preimage of $B$ under $\Phi$} is the subset of $\Reg \Phi$ defined by

 \end{defin}

-In Section~\ref{sect:image_of_point} below, we explain how to evaluate a multi-valued function $\Phi$ at a point.
-This will be consistent with the notion of image just discussed in the case that $A=\{\xi\}$ consists of a single point: $\Phi(A) = \{\Phi(\xi)\}$.
+In Section~\ref{sect:image_of_point} below, we explain how to evaluate a multi-valued function $\Phi$ at a point $\xi$; this agrees with the notion of image just discussed for $A=\{\xi\}$: $\Phi(A) = \{\Phi(\xi)\}$.
 When $\Phi$ is a single-valued map, these definitions give the usual image and preimage under a rational map.

-Since $q_\Phi$ is continuous and $p_\Phi\colon V_{\Phi} \to \Reg \Phi$ is finite and locally free (and thus closed by \cite[Ex.~II.3.5(b)]{hartshorne} and open by \cite[Lemmas~042S and 02KB]{stacks_project}), preimage behaves well with respect to the Zariski topology. \begin{prop} If $B \subset \CC^n$ is open, then $\Phi^{-1}(B) \subset \CC^m$ is open.
+Since $q_\Phi$ is continuous and $p_\Phi\colon V(\Phi) \to \Reg \Phi$ is finite and locally free (and thus closed by \cite[Ex.~II.3.5(b)]{hartshorne} and open by \cite[Lemmas~042S and 02KB]{stacks_project}), preimage behaves well with respect to the Zariski topology. \begin{prop} If $B \subset \CC^n$ is open, then $\Phi^{-1}(B) \subset \CC^m$ is open.
 If $B \subset \CC^n$ is closed, then $\Phi^{-1}(B) \subset \Reg \Phi$ is closed. \end{prop}

 \begin{prop} The definitions of image and preimage above are independent of the choice of $\mapring \Phi$ satisfying conditions \ref{item:condition_on_mapring_finite_generation} and \ref{item:condition_on_mapring_containing_image} of \S\ref{sect:map_ring}. \end{prop}